 Great songwriting is full of happy accidents.
 Vocal harmonies are modeled to complement your lead, so isn’t it possible that they could make great leads on their own?
 When searching for that perfect second verse or bridge melody, audition harmonic lines from a previous section as your lead.
 Caution: Results may be tremendous.

-Something is missing, but that’s all the information you have.
+Sometimes something is missing, but you don’t know what it is.
 When searching for that perfect sound, or simply fishing for inspiration, use every tool at your disposal.
 Arcade by Output is teeming with exclusive, game-changing content that can cater to any musical vibe.
-Not to mention, manipulating your audio tracks with the Arcade engine might add the perfect modern flavor to your mix.

 Some songs are all about the groove.
 Three chords, driving percussion, hooks on hooks.
 When the chords or vocal melody feel too good to change coming out of that second chorus, don’t forget to remember dynamics.
 If Nickelback did one thing right, it was perfecting the acoustic guitar breakdown.

-It’s easy to fall down the rabbit hole, listening to the same loop or humming the same half-baked melody for hours straight.
+It’s easy to fall down the rabbit hole and listen to the same loop or hum the same half-baked melody for hours on end.
 Pick up a guitar and see how it feels live.
-If you’re already doing it right*, throw on a voice memo app and sing something completely off the wall.
+Then, capture the moment — throw on a voice memo app and sing something completely off the wall.
 Let your instincts lead the way.
 At the very least, you’ll brighten the songwriting environment.
 Great songwriting is full of happy accidents.

-I’m not a neuroscientist [yet] but I’m willing to bet that a brain, hyper-focused on a specific task for a long period of time, displays a relatively localized pattern of activity – if we were to be looking at one of those colorful charts.
+We’re not neuroscientists but we will bet that a brain, hyper-focused on a specific task for a long period of time, displays a relatively localized pattern of activity (if we were looking at one of those colorful charts).
 Take a break, throw on somebody else’s music and get that brain party lit.
-Might I suggest Pitbull?

 Sure, you’re sick of hearing it.
 But have you really tried?
-Find a quiet place; focus on your breathing, and let thoughts flow without passing judgment.
-The third eye is a portal to the imagination, where creativity is brewed and bottled.
-If that’s not your jam, mindless tasks like walking or driving can occupy the body, allowing your subconscious mind to bubble to the surface, with creative solutions in tow.
+Find a quiet place, focus on your breathing, and let thoughts flow without passing judgment.
+The third eye is a portal to the imagination, where your imagination is brewed and bottled.
+If that’s not your jam, mindless tasks like walking or driving can occupy the body, allowing your subconscious mind to bubble to the surface with your creative process in tow.

 The common denominator among great songwriters is consistency.
 Go to the studio daily with the intention of making great music.
 Just making the time and sitting down to write is a start.
 Not every song is going to be a hit, but if you dedicate time to a craft, you will absolutely witness improvement.
 A great song speaks to the heart of the listener, so listen to your own and don’t be afraid to make bold choices.
 Happy writing!